tayruxin/tp/docs/UserGuide.md

 ### Deleting Remarks of a Company: `unremark`

-_You have previously added some remarks to a company, but the remarks has become outdated and you no longer need them anymore.
+_You have previously added some remarks to a company, but the remarks have become outdated and you no longer need them anymore.
 Use the `unremark` command to quickly delete them._

 **Format:** `unremark INDEX`